-Since curating my last movie list, Netflix has expanded its offering of Chinese films and TV shows — and continues to do so, with six more Chinese-language licensed titles due on the streaming platform before the end of 2019.
+Since curating my last movie list, Chinese movies on Netflix have expanded from just a few offerings, with six more Chinese-language licensed titles due on the streaming platform before the end of 2019.
 Netflix has finally acquired classics such as Kung Fu Hustle and Crouching Tiger, Hidden Dragon as well as more star-studded blockbusters and the likes of I Am Not Madame Bovary to round out its collection.
 And as of tomorrow, that list of Chinese-language content will include celebrated noir Cities of Last Things (see below).

 But with all these options, choosing how to spend those free two hours has become a lot harder.
 While we continue to wait for the launch of Chinese content-focused platform Bambu and with more Mandarin-language entertainment undoubtedly to come on Netflix itself, we’ve curated a new list of recent releases we think are worth watching this summer.